-7. Micro-Mobility Hubs
+6. Mobility Hubs

-Micro-Mobility Hubs are best suited near high-frequency transit stops and where there is a concentration of employment, residential, commercial and/or entertainment uses.
+Mobility Hubs are best suited near transit stops and where there is a concentration of employment, residential, commercial and/or entertainment uses.

 - a.
-The provision of Micro-Mobility Hubs may result through public/private partnerships and may include, but are not limited to, such features as:
+The provision of Mobility Hubs may result through public/private partnerships and may include, but are not limited to, such features as:

+- (1) Transit Features

+- Transit stop and/or transit stop amenities (e.g., shaded bench, artwork, etc.)

 - Electric vehicle ("EV") charging stations and smart parking

-- Bicycle Share

 - Car Share parking

-- On-Demand Ride Share pick-up/drop-off space
+- Vehicular Pick-Up/Drop-Off Area

-- Scooter share
+- Scooter Share/Rental

+- Bicycle Share/Rental

 - Bicycle parking

+- Secure bicycle storage

+- Bicycle valet service

 - Personal bicycle/scooter repair services

+- Other transit features, as approved by DTM

+- (2) Amenity Features

+- Wayfinding signage with directions to key destinations

+- Fare Vending Machine

+- Transit Schedule Kiosk

 - Package delivery ("last-mile delivery" and smart lockers)

+- Open space

+- Space for farmer's markets, artisan vendors, food trucks or similar gathering opportunities

-- Common space (open space, seating areas)
+- •Personal locker space

+- Free Wi-Fi

+- Mobile Device Charging Ports

+- Public Restrooms

-- Food trucks
+- Water Fountains

-- Farmer's markets/artisan vendors

-- Regional transit stop
+- Other amenities, as approved by DTM

 - b.
-A Project that elects to incorporate a Micro-Mobility Hub into its design may take advantage of the following development incentives:

-- (1) Reduction in required vehicular parking by seventy-five (75) percent.

-- (2) Height increase of twenty (20) feet.

-- (3) Density increase of twenty (20) percent.

-- (4) Waiver of Common Space requirements.

-- c.
-Micro-Mobility Hubs shall include at least five (5) of the elements listed in Subsection III.I.7.a, above.
-Additional or alternative elements not included in Subsection III.I.7.a may be considered and approved by the DTM Director.

-- d.
-Siting, design and features of a Micro-Mobility Hub must be coordinated and approved by DTM.

-I. Landscaping

-- 1. All landscaping shall consist of 100 percent desert-adapted plant species.
-Species chosen must adhere to the Arizona Department of Water Resources Tucson AMA Drought Tolerant/Low Water Use Plant List. - 2.
+A Project that elects to incorporate a Mobility Hub into its design may take advantage of the following development incentives: - (1) Reduction in required vehicular parking by fifty (50) percent. - (2) Height increase of twenty-four (24) feet.
+This cannot be used in addition to the height increase incentive offered in Section III.H.4.
+(Parking Structures). - (3) Density increase of twenty (20) percent. - (4) Waiver of Open Space requirements. - c.
+Development Incentives - To qualify for two (2) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hubs shall include at least four (4) of the Transit Features listed in Subsection III.1.7.a(1) and one (1) of the Amenity Features listed in Subsection III.1.7.ba(2). - (2) To qualify for three (3) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hub shall include at least five (5) of the Transit Features listed in Subsection III.1.7.a(1) and two (2) of the Amenity Features listed in Subsection III.1.7.a(2). - (3) To qualify for all four (4) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hub shall include at least six (6) of the Transit Features listed in Subsection III.1.7.a(1) and three (3) of the Amenity Features listed in Subsection III.1.7.a.(2). - (1)(4) Additional or alternative elements not included in Subsection III.I.7.a may be considered and approved by the DTM Director. - e.d.
+Siting, design and features of a Mobility Hub must be coordinated and approved by DTM. - I. Landscaping - 1.
+All landscaping shall consist of 100 percent desert-adapted plant species. - 2.
 Except as required by Subsection III.F, Development Transition Standards, a complete or partial exception to Section 7.6 of the UDC, Landscaping and Screening Standards, may be granted in order to encourage infill and redevelopment on constrained sites.
-If shade is provided for pedestrians and customers, such as along sidewalks, pedestrian circulation paths and outdoor patios (in accordance with Subsection III.J.1), and there are no adverse impacts on adjoining properties, an exception may be granted by the PDSD Director from the landscaping and screening requirements. - 3.
-Monolithically installed paving such as concrete may not exceed fifty (50) pecent of total exterior site hardscape area. - 4.
-Seating and other site furnishings shall be located along pedestrian circulation, near building entries and in plazas so as to not interfere with safe pedestrian passage. - 5.
-Water features are only permitted in connection with active water harvesting.
+If shade is provided for pedestrians and customers, such as along sidewalks, pedestrian circulation paths and outdoor patios (in accordance with Subsection III.J.1), and there are no adverse impacts on adjoining properties, an exception may be granted by the PDSD Director from the landscaping and screening requirements.